-The future of Singla and Khorla is in the hands of the next generation.
-Good schooling therefore plays an important role.
-In 2008, Som Bahadur Gurung and Therese Baenziger started the project in Thankot, 15 km outside of Kathmandu.
-In a private house, 6 children from Singla, who came from poor or difficult family circumstances, were given a home.
-The children still live in the house as a large family and are supervised by 3-4 local people.
+The future of Singla and Khorla rests in the hands of the next generation.
+A good school education therefore plays a major role.
+In 2008 Som Bahadur Gurung and Therese Baenziger started the children's project together in Thankot, 15 km outside of Kathmandu.
+6 children from Singla who come from poor or difficult family backgrounds were taken into a private house.
+The children still live in the house as a large family and are looked after by 3-4 local adults.

-In order to guarantee the future of the children and their families from the children's project, T.Bänziger, together with Margrit Gyr and Nadja Kramer, founded the Friends of Singla Nepal Foundation, based in Lyss, Switzerland, on 13 May 2016.
+In order to guarantee the future of the children and their families from the children's project, T.Bänziger founded the Friends of Singla Nepal foundation on May 13, 2016 together with Margrit Gyr and Nadja Kramer, based in Lyss (Switzerland).

 After the devastating earthquake in April 2015, the old house had to be demolished.
-For about a year, the large family lived in a temporary bamboo and corrugated metal hut, which was leaking everywhere.
+For about a year, the extended family lived in a makeshift arrangement made of bamboo and corrugated iron, which was leaking everywhere.

-With the help of the privately organised donation campaign in Switzerland, a new house for the children could be built and moved into in May 2016.
-Thanks for the generous support.
+With the help of the privately organized donation campaign in Switzerland, a new house was built for the children and they could move into in May 2016.
+Thank you for your generous support.

 the old house

 There are also people from Singla or Khorla living in the children's home who need some kind of support and help, be it medical or for other reasons.
 Maya's mother, for example, looks after the chickens and actively helps in the house and garden, or Som's father from Singla was taken in and looked after in the house in December 2018.
 He knots practical carrier bags from old rice sacks.
 In the summer of 2019 he returned to Singla.